AfroDeivid/lnco-transcribe/README.md

 A lightweight and efficient CLI tool for converting audio interviews into structured text, featuring speaker diarization and multi-language support.

 This repository is a packaged version of the [Automatic Interviews Processing project](https://github.com/AfroDeivid/automatic-interviews-processing).
 The original project covers a broader workflow, including text preprocessing, transcript evaluation, text analysis, and topic modeling.
-However, this repository focuses exclusively on the **Audio-to-Text** module, making it easily installable and deployable via ``PyPI``.
+However, this repository focuses exclusively on the **Audio-to-Text** module.

 Developed by [David Friou](https://github.com/AfroDeivid) as part of a semester project at [LNCO Lab](https://www.epfl.ch/labs/lnco/).